-Metal angles, also known more commonly as Angle Iron, are typically L shaped lengths of metal with often equal-sized sides and sold in a variety of lengths.
-RS Components stock a wide range of angles in a variety of size, used in both commercial and DIY applications, metal angles can be found in a range of industries such as within window and door construction, fabrication, fencing and ironmongery, as well as various construction uses.
+Metal angles, also known more commonly as Angle Iron, are typically L-shaped lengths of metal with often equal-sized sides and sold in various lengths.
+RS stocks a wide range of angles in a variety of sizes, used in both commercial and DIY applications.
+Metal angles can be found in a wide range of industries such as construction, fabrication, fencing and ironmongery, as well as various DIY uses.

-Aside from more industrial applications, metal angles can be found in plenty of DIY applications in and around the home such as for worktop edging to prevent damage and protect the worktop, trim for hiding gaps around framing and flooring and even for shelving.
+Aside from more industrial applications, metal angles can be found in plenty of DIY applications in and around the home such as for worktop edging to prevent damage and protect the worktop along with trim for hiding gaps around framing and flooring and even for shelving.

 Aluminium angles - Aluminium is easy to cut with either a hand saw or with power saws such as a band or reciprocating saw.
-Angles are also easy to drill making them easy to use in fabrication with a range of through fixings as well as being suitable to weld.
+Angle is also easy to drill making them easy to use in fabrication with a range of through fixings as well as being suitable to weld.

 Stainless Steel Angles - Stainless angles have the same fundamental properties as regular mild steel angles but feature higher chromium content within the material itself.
 This added content provides a protective layer on the material to prevent corrosion and staining, however, this added benefit makes the material slightly weaker than mild steel due to lower carbon content and also means the material has a slightly lower hardness level in comparison to mild steel.